mfaridi1394/BlueTeaming-Notes/WindowsDFIR.md

 #  Live Memory Analysis

  The best way to identify a malicious activity that is actively running in the system is to conduct a memory analysis.
 If the attacker(s) is accessing the system remotely at that moment, and if he/she is stealing data or making an interaction in any way, there is a process that is allowing this.
 To identify the process allowing this, a memory analysis can be conducted.

-Process Hacker can also be used to monitor processes,network sockets, and disks snad services etc. Procmon and process hacker can be powerful together , procmon for historical process analysis and process hacker for live anlaysis
+WE can use SANS following poster https://www.sans.org/posters/hunt-evil/ as a reference when analyzing windows processes

 ### Using Procmon